AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

   - the Stack name,
   - select a VPC in the drop down menu,
   - select a **public subnet in that VPC** (Go to AWS VPC console to make sure the public subnet is indeed in your selected VPC.
+A public subnet must have a default route point to IGW in its associated VPC route table.
 Read `this link  <https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html>`__ if you do not know what public subnet is.)
   - and a keypair (Read `how to create a keypair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_ to create a keypair in AWS EC2 console if this field is blank.)

    |imageCFSpecifyDetails|